Vaccine tourism: Canadians fly south for shot as U.S. demand falls

 Canadian Prime Minister Justin Trudeau has said everyone who wants to can be fully vaccinated by the end of September.
 Andrew D’Amours, 31, of Quebec City, said that could mean “another half pandemic” without getting inoculated.

 He flew to Dallas and got vaccinated on April 10.
-With his business partner at the Flytrippers travel website, D'Amours booked an appointment for the one-dose Johnson & Johnson (JNJ.N) vaccine online.
+With his business partner at the Flytrippers flytrippers.com travel website, D'Amours booked an appointment for the one-dose Johnson & Johnson vaccine online.

 “It took a couple clicks.
 We got an appointment in a grocery store pharmacy and we booked flights for the next day, Friday, and on Saturday morning we were vaccinated,” D’Amours said.